saridout/ziegler/README.md

 Since realistically no one is going to use this library except me, Figure objects default to a set of rc_params that I personally prefer.
 To avoid this, you may pass ``rc_params={}`` to the constructor.

 # Why the name?
-There is much larger and more famous plotting library called "seaborn".
+There is much larger and more famous plotting library called [seaborn](https://github.com/mwaskom/seaborn).